opensafely/documentation/docs/ehrql-new-tutorial.md

    to ensure that the resulting database query would be valid.
 2. A database query suitable for the specified database is created.
 3. The query is submitted to the database.
-4. Provided the query is successful, the results are output.
+4. Provided the query is successful, the query creates an output.

 In writing a *dataset definition* then, what we are really writing is a *database query*.